Coronavirus: Local updates

 Ovid

-• Postponed: South Seneca Middle-High School musical production of The Addams Family.
+• Postponed: South Seneca Middle-High School musical production of The Addams Family, scheduled for March 20 to 22.

-• Closed: Ford Memorial Library, Ovid, from March 17 to April 14.
+• Closed: Ford Memorial Library, Ovid, through April 14.
 See ovidlibrary.org or Facebook page for updates and available services during closure.
+Wi-fi will be provided 24/7 outside of the building.
+Electrical outlets are also available on exterior of building.
+Also, staff will provide outdoor book and DVD pickups during weekdays.

 Palmyra

-• Canceled: Historic Palmyra's Women’s History Month Event, scheduled for March 19 at the Historic Palmyra Museums, 132 Market St., Palmyra.
-As of March 12, the museums were still open for business as usual.
+• Canceled: Historic Palmyra’s Women’s History Month Event, scheduled for March 19 at the Historic Palmyra Museums, 132 Market St., Palmyra.
+Museums are closed.
 Info: (315) 597-6981 or historicpalmyrany.com.

 Penn Yan